-While Croatia is often associated with a perfect Mediterranean summer, you can embrace the spirit of a natural wonderland with these top 5 things to do in the country in winter.
+While Croatia is often associated with a perfect Mediterranean summer, you can embrace the spirit of a natural wonderland with these top five things to do in Croatia in winter.

-From snow that blankets the hillsides to festivities that offer heart-warming traditions, enticing resorts to relaxing getaways, whether visiting for a couples’ holiday escape or a family-fun vacation, Croatia is a timeless winter destination.
+From snow that blankets the hillsides to festivities that offer heart-warming traditions, enticing resorts to relaxing getaways, whether visiting on a couple’s escape or a fun family vacation, a Croatian winter is timeless.